Desmoss900/srt2dvbsub/README.txt

 6.5 Subtitle Attributes
-  --forced
+  --forced FLAGS
-      Mark all subtitle tracks as forced
+      Comma-separated forced flags per track (default: all 0)
+      • Format: "0,1,0" where 1=forced, 0=not forced
+      • One value per track in --srt order
+      • If fewer values than tracks, missing tracks default to 0
+      • Examples:
+        - "--forced 1": First track is forced, rest default to 0
+        - "--forced 0,1": First not forced, second forced
+        - "--forced 1,1,0": First two forced, third not forced
       • Forced subtitles appear only when default audio language differs
       • Typical use: signs and text that must always be visible
-      • Affects DVB subtitle page composition
+      • Note: Duplicate language codes REQUIRE different forced/hi flags

-  --hi
+  --hi FLAGS
-      Mark all subtitle tracks as hearing-impaired
+      Comma-separated hearing-impaired flags per track (default: all 0)
+      • Format: "0,0,1" where 1=hearing-impaired, 0=regular
+      • One value per track in --srt order
+      • If fewer values than tracks, missing tracks default to 0
+      • Examples:
+        - "--hi 1": First track is hearing-impaired, rest default to 0
+        - "--hi 0,0,1": Only third track is hearing-impaired
+        - "--hi 1,1,0": First two are hearing-impaired, third is regular
       • Hearing-impaired subtitles include sound descriptions
       • Affects DVB subtitle page composition and signaling
-      • Example: "[DOOR OPENS]" or "[MUSIC PLAYING]"
+      • Example content: "[DOOR OPENS]" or "[MUSIC PLAYING]"
+      • Note: Duplicate language codes REQUIRE different forced/hi flags

 6.6 Performance & Threading